Smiling woman shopping in a boutique holding a brown handbag, surrounded by stylish clothing and accessories in a modern store setting.

 Technically speaking, there’s no such thing as a no-limit credit card.
 A credit card with no limit would allow unrestricted spending, no matter how gigantic and unwieldy your balance becomes.
 No such credit card exists.

 Instead, some credit card issuers offer exclusive personal or business credit cards with no preset credit limit.
-Discover doesn’t have cards with no preset credit limit, but some credit card companies may offer them to applicants or existing cardmembers who meet high credit and income standards.
+Some credit card companies may advertise cards without a preset limit as “no-limit credit cards,” and offer them to applicants, businesses, or existing cardmembers who meet high credit and income standards.

 How high is the credit limit on Discover cards?